LLNL/Silo/docs/Chapter2-Section9.md

 Returns a Python dictionary object for a Silo high level object (e. g. not a primitive array).
 This method cannot be used to read the contents of a primitive array.
-It can be used for any object the Silo C interface’s DBGetObject() would also be used.
+It can be used for any object the Silo `C` interface's DBGetObject() would also be used.
 If object bulk data is not also read, then the dictionary members for those sub-objects will contain a string holding the path of either a sub-object or a primitive array.
-Note that on the HDF5 driver, if friendly HDF5 names were not used to create the file, then the string paths for these sub-objects are often cryptic references to primitive arrays in the hidden /. silo directory.
+Note that on the HDF5 driver, if friendly HDF5 names were not used to create the file, then the string paths for these sub-objects are often cryptic references to primitive arrays in the hidden /.silo directory.

 This method is poorly named.
-Abetter name is probably GetObject.
+A better name is probably GetObject.

 ### `<DBfile>.GetVar()` - Get a primitive array (See DBReadVar)